 Millions of surfers couldn’t access some of the most popular websites on the web on Friday, October 21st after hackers bombarded them with bogus traffic.
-DDoS attacks such as this one is not a new thing, but the extent of damage caused this time makes this one of the major DDoS attacks we’ve seen in a long time.
-The attack was targeted against Dyn Inc, a domain name system service provider which in turn crippled some of the most visited sites including Twitter, Reddit, Spotify, Etsy, CNN and The New York Times.
+DDoS attacks such as this one are not a new thing, but the extent of damage caused this time makes this one of the major DDoS attacks we’ve seen in a long time.
+The attack was targeted against Dyn Inc, a domain name system service provider which in turn crippled some of the most visited sites including Twitter, Reddit, Spotify, Etsy, CNN, and The New York Times.
 The hackers have supposedly used tens of millions of machines infected with malware to perform the attack out of which a big proportion is believed to be unsecured IoT devices such as security cameras.

 Why IoT devices?